 As your students’ Rockschool exams draw near, it’s important that as their teacher you have a sense of how they’re progressing.
 You may only see your students once a week or maybe even once a fortnight, so it’s crucial that any time spent with them is used as effectively as possible.

-The preparation process is a little different for Rockschool video exams but the majority of the principles remain the same, so read on to learn how you can track your students’ progress and keep them on the right track.
+The preparation process is a little different for Rockschool digital exams but the majority of the principles remain the same, so read on to learn how you can track your students’ progress and keep them on the right track.

 Use the teacher’s comments box wisely!